-State-of-the-art testing is available to achieve the best possible outcomes for patients suffering from vision-threatening conditions.
+State-of-the-art testing is available to achieve the best possible outcomes for our patients with a diagnosis or symptoms

 Optical Coherence Tomography (OCT)

 OCT is a non-invasive scan that uses light beams to create a cross-sectional image of the retina.

 Through OCT, an ophthalmologist can see the distinct layers of the retina, providing information about retinal structures and pathology.
 Retinal thickness is also measured, aiding in diagnosis and monitoring of various retinal diseases.

 Optical Coherence Tomography-Angiography (OCTA)

 OCTA is a new non-invasive way to detect blood flow and reconstruct a three-dimensional view of blood vessels within the retina.
 OCTA allows an ophthalmologist to see retinal vasculature at different depths within the retina, which is important to diagnose and monitor various retinal diseases.

 A retina detachment captured using optical coherence tomography

 OCTA imaging showing retinal vasculature at different depths